top of page

 ROBES

 A lay robe does not mark any degree of distinction (they are not a sign of rank), and anyone may wear one.
-We have men's and women's loaner robes in the men's and women's changing rooms.
-If you find that you are interested in wearing one while sitting here, ask someone to help you get into one the first time (there is some business with the string ties that is not intuitively obvious).
+We have men's and women's loaner robes available in the men's and women's changing rooms.
+If you find that you are interested in wearing one while here, ask someone to help you get into one the first time (there is some business with the string ties that is not intuitively obvious).

 If you find that you have come to make regular practice at the Center an integral part of your life, you might want to have your own, custom-made one.
-They are available through the source the Vermont Zen Center uses for theirs (vermontzen.org/ticorobes.html) at a reasonable price.
+They are available through the source the Vermont Zen Center uses for theirs (vermontzen.org/ticorobes) at a reasonable price.
 They are well-crafted and will last a lifetime of practice.

 RAKUSUS